n-of-one/attack_vector_2/features/features/scripts/effects.md

 Reveals upcoming words in a Word Search ICE puzzle.

 ## Capabilities
-- Configured with a number of words to reveal
+- Configured with a number of words to reveal, default: 5
-- Shows the next N words the hacker needs to find
-- Only works on Word Search ICE layers

 ---